Wednesday, December 10, 2025

 • Error is redefined as geographical slippage, a reminder that all maps are approximations.

-The performer within Geoplasium is not an executor of fixed gestures, but a sonic navigator—interpreter, mapper, improviser.
+The performer within Geoplasium is not an executor of fixed gestures, but a sonic navigator.
+He becomes an interpreter, mapper, improviser.

 • Sight-reading becomes sight-roaming.